lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    Then, let us impose the velocity of the two walls:
+    Then, let us impose the velocity of the two walls by adding the following command to *input.lammps*:

 ..  code-block:: lammps
-    :caption: *to be copied in Shearing/input.lammps*

     fix mysf1 gwalltop setforce 0 NULL NULL fix mysf2 gwallbot setforce 0 NULL NULL